micahchoo/DataViz-for-Indian-Cities/pages/PCMC/Registered_Vehicles_2000_2018.md

 ---
-title: What Vehicles are being registered
+title: What Vehicles are being registered - 2000 to 2018
 ---
 <script>
     let myColors = [